Table of Contents

 Loukoumades drenched in honey syrup - credits: foodlove/Shutterstock.com

 In Greece, loukoumades are mostly a winter dessert, but you can also find them during summer.
-They are based on everyday ingredients like flour, water, sugar, and yeast and then they are deep fried in oil.
+They are based on everyday ingredients like flour, water, sugar, and yeast and then they are deep-fried in oil resembling loosely the taste and texture of doughnuts.
 You can either eat them plain with honey and cinnamon or with ice- cream and chocolate syrup, in their modern version.

 The traditional dessert of baklava - credits: Alp Aksoy/Shutterstock.com

-A true war began between Greece and Turkey concerning the birth country of baklava, although most sources mention that baklava was spread throughout the Ottoman Empire.
+A true war began between Greece and Turkey is about the birth country of the dessert of baklava, although most sources mention that baklava was spread throughout the Ottoman Empire.
 In Greece, it is a beloved choice for dessert, because of its layers of traditional phyllo filled with chopped mixed nuts, sweetened and held together with syrup.